Pret A Manger – Ready to (ch)eat

 - Pret A Manger Looks To End $5M Suit Over ‘Natural’ Label Pret A Manger has again asked a New York federal court to toss a $5 million proposed class action that claims the sandwich chain’s “natural” label is misleading because its products contain GMOs, saying its customers know that no processed food is completely free of synthetic ingredients.” 😀

 Wow!
 A yes isn’t a yes, and a no isn’t a no!
-If the Judge buys that, oh my, Justin K Small in above Tweet is certainly is pissed off!
+If the Judge buys that, oh my, Justin K Small in above Tweet certainly is pissed off!

 But this reminds me of a Trainer in Head Office when I went for my Team Leader courses and after we inquired about the healthy image Pret presents.
-The Trainer gave us a crash course in the calories in products, with the Posh Cheddar being the product with the highest calories, eh then said with a smirk that customers make decisions if and how much of those items they consume.
+The Trainer gave us a crash course in the calories in products, with the Posh Cheddar being the product with the highest calories, he then said with a smirk that customers make decisions if and how much of those items they consume.
 In other words, even with all the high in salt, high in calories, high in fat products, well if the customer chooses to eat it, it’s up to them.
 It was a good peek into Pret’s real mentality behind that natural, healthy and smiley facade.

 So, with the natural claim, in a nutshell Pret is saying: